|Responsible office||Office of Institutional Equity (IE)|

 15.1.
 Nothing in this Policy should be interpreted to limit constitutionally protected First Amendment Rights, Due Process Rights of the 5th and 14th Amendments, or restrict any other Constitutional rights.

 15.2.
 First Amendment free speech rights protect speech on matters of public interest.
-They do not protect illegal activity, sexual harassment as defined by this Policy, destruction of property, or material and substantial disruption of classes or campus activities.
+They do not protect illegal activity, sexual harassment as defined by this Policy, destruction of property, or speech that materially and substantially disrupts classes or campus activities.

 17.2.
 Federal and State Law: Federal and state funding is premised on compliance with the laws and guidance referenced in this Policy.
 The University could lose Federal or state funding for failure to comply.